psi29a/unsf/README.md

   in other programs such as unsf.c
  * Added support for outputing files to a specific directory.
  * Fixed problems found by Coverity and Clang's static analyzer.
- * Fixed "divingly" huge total memory allocation.
+ * Fixed insanely huge total memory allocation.
  * Fixed file naming problems with foribidden characters are NTFS/FAT.
- * Support MSVC, MINGW, GCC and Clang.
+ * Support MSVC, MINGW, GCC, Clang, and Watcom.

 UnSF 1.0 (20160105)
 -------------------